Mode of study: Full-time

 General Medicine Course (MD)

-The Second Faculty of Medicine provides secondary school graduates with a six-year full-time course of general medicine; the course in English has been running since 1992 and, besides the standard national accreditation, it is accredited by the Medical Board of California, which makes it easier for the students to apply for jobs in the United States of America.
+The Second Faculty of Medicine provides secondary school graduates with a six-year full-time course of general medicine.
+The course in English has been running since 1992 and, besides the standard national accreditation, it is accredited by the Medical Board of California, which makes it easier for the students to apply for jobs in the United States of America.

 The curriculum involves theoretical and pre-clinical subjects, followed by clinical subjects, and is identical for both international and Czech students.
 Subjects in all disciplines finish with credits and examinations.